metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1_manifest.md

 Optional:

 - `export_pod_cidr` (Boolean) ExportPodCIDR determines whether to export the Node's private CIDR block to the configured neighbors.
+- `pod_ip_pool_selector` (Attributes) PodIPPoolSelector selects CiliumPodIPPools based on labels.
+The virtual router will announce allocated CIDRs of matching CiliumPodIPPools.
+If empty / nil no CiliumPodIPPools will be announced. (see [below for nested schema](#nestedatt--spec--virtual_routers--pod_ip_pool_selector))
+- `service_advertisements` (List of String) ServiceAdvertisements selects a group of BGP Advertisement(s) to advertise for the selected services.
 - `service_selector` (Attributes) ServiceSelector selects a group of load balancer services which this virtual router will announce.
 The loadBalancerClass for a service must be nil or specify a class supported by Cilium, e.g. 'io.cilium/bgp-control-plane'.
 Refer to the following document for additional details regarding load balancer classes:  https://kubernetes.io/docs/concepts/services-networking/service/#load-balancer-class  If empty / nil no services will be announced. (see [below for nested schema](#nestedatt--spec--virtual_routers--service_selector))

 <a id="nestedatt--spec--virtual_routers--neighbors"></a>